In 2016, over 800 people died in Kentucky motor vehicle accidents and thousands more were injured.

 - Refusing to give a recorded statement or sign documents provided by the insurance company until you have spoken with your own attorney.
 Anything that you say to the insurance company may be used against you.

 - Collecting the necessary evidence to support your claim.
 This could include photographs, witness testimony, police reports, and evidence gathered through interrogatories, depositions, requests for production of documents, and other legal discovery methods.

 - Understanding how insurance settlements work.
 A fair insurance settlement will not be offered to you unless you take action.
 This may include a formal demand letter and include skilled negotiations.

-- Contacting an experienced car accident lawyer.
+- Contacting our experienced car accident lawyers.
 You have the right to work with a lawyer who cares about your recovery and who isn’t afraid to fight for your rights.

 It is also important to understand how the legal process works and to know:

 - You have a limited amount of time to file a case.
 In most cases, the Kentucky Statute of Limitations gives you only one year to file a personal injury lawsuit, although some exceptions do apply.
 If you fail to file your case before the statute of limitations expires, then your recovery will likely be barred.

 - Whether you have legal standing to file a case.
 You may file a lawsuit if you have been hurt, if your minor child has been injured, or if you are the personal representative of someone who has died in a crash.

 - If your actions during the accident will impact your recovery.
 If you were partly to blame for the accident, then you may still be able to recover damages in some circumstances.
 Learn more about Kentucky's comparative negligence law.

 - How and when to formally begin a lawsuit.
 A lawsuit begins when a complaint that meets all of the legal requirements is filed in court.